-- A17 Examples of hazards at Flying Displays that should be considered as part of the hazard identification process include:

-- a) Hazardous materials carried by aircraft

-- b) Congested Areas in the vicinity of a Display Area

-- c) Electricity pylons

-- d) Displaying and non-displaying aircraft

-- e) Human factor influences

-- f) Sources of visual confusion

-- g) Major and minor roads

 - h) Public footpaths and rights of way

 - i) Potential areas of congregation of secondary spectators

 - j) Occupied properties

 - k) Display location topography

-- A18 Further information on hazard identification can be found in the CAA's CAP760, 'Guidance on the Conduct of Hazard Identification, Risk Assessment and the Production of Safety Cases'.
+- A20 Further information on hazard identification can be found in the CAA's CAP 760, 'Guidance on the Conduct of Hazard Identification, Risk Assessment and the Production of Safety Cases'.

-Risk evaluation
+Risk Assessment

-- A risk evaluation process starts with defining the risk(s) associated with the hazard(s) previously identified.
-There may be more than one risk associated with a particular hazard and a Risk Assessment may need to be conducted for each risk. - A20 The next step is to assess the risks in terms of likelihood and severity.
+- A risk assessment process starts with defining the risk(s) associated with the hazard(s) previously identified.
+There may be more than one risk associated with a particular hazard and a Risk Assessment may need to be conducted for each risk. - A22 The next step is to assess the risks in terms of likelihood and severity.

-Note that the initial Risk Assessment should assume that all legal requirements and good practice guidelines contained within CAP 403 are already being met.

-Once the risks have been assessed in terms of likelihood and severity, mitigating actions necessary to reduce the risk to ALARP can be decided upon.
-Implemented mitigation measures should reduce the likelihood of the risk occurring and/or reduce the severity of the outcome if it does.
+Note that the initial Risk Assessment should assume that all legal requirements and good practice guidelines contained within CAP 403 are already being met. - Once the risks have been assessed in terms of likelihood and severity, mitigating actions necessary to reduce the risk to ALARP can be decided upon.
+Implemented mitigation measures should reduce the likelihood of the risk occurring and / or reduce the severity of the outcome if it does.